evanca/quick-portfolio/projects/dance/dance2.md

 - [Examiner Review](/files/examiner.pdf)
 - [TN2 Review](https://www.tn2magazine.ie/embodied-review/)

 ### Iteration 2: The 'Hear This Dance' System
 In 2017 I was commissioned to work on a second project that expanded on Fógraím/I Proclaim during a residency in Dance Ireland.
 The piece was entitled 'Hear this Dance'.
 The team this time around included Sibéal Davitt covering choreography and dance, Niall Vallely on concertina and myself.
 The goal this time around was to expand on the system I created for the GPO shows to perform and new piece.
 This new system needed to support a second musician and expand on their performance.
 It also had to allow the dancer to record and loop her steps.
 These loops could then be used as musical materials in the piece.
 My updated system accounted for these new additions and also allowed me greater control over the musical content generated.

 <img src="images/hear-this-dance-1.jpg?raw=true"/><br/>

 ### Research & Development Process
-I used a similar participatory design process ass before.
+I used a similar participatory design process as before.
 I would present a prototype to my collaborators during a session and incorporate their feedback and ideas using rapid prototyping techniques.
 I gained more general audience feedback through public showings we did in June and September as well as more informal feedback sessions with colleagues and friends.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WWRnM_9cv9E" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>